wbadam/SearchBox/README.md

   * create browser level and integration tests under src/test/java/
   * Browser level tests are executed manually from IDE (JUnit case) or with Maven profile "browsertests" (mvn verify -Pbrowsertests).
 If you have a setup for solidly working Selenium driver(s), consider enabling that profile by default.
 4. Test also in real world projects, on good real integration test is to *create a separate demo project* using vaadin-archetype-application, build a snapshot release ("mvn install") of the add-on and use the snapshot build in it.
 Note, that you can save this demo project next to your add-on project and save it to same GIT(or some else SCM) repository, just keep them separated for perfect testing.

+## GWT related stuff

+* To recompile test widgetset, issue *mvn vaadin:compile*, if you think the widgetset changes are not picked up by Vaadin plugin, do a *mvn clean package* or try with parameter *mvn vaadin:compile -Dgwt.compiler.force=true*
+* To use superdevmode, issue "mvn vaadin:run-codeserver" and then just open superdevmode like with any other project

 ## Creating releases